ranarag/ranarag.github.io/_posts/2016-08-28-post-endianess-of-your-pc.md

 ---
 layout: post
-title: "POST Endianess of your PC"
+title: "Endianess of your PC"
 date: 2016-08-28 14:54:27
 image: '/assets/img/'
 description: 'How to check the endianess of your computer using a cpp code.'